DEADLINE ALERT: Levi & Korsinsky Reminds Shareholders of a Lead Plaintiff Deadline of July 22, 2022 in CareDx Lawsuit - CDNA

-New York, New York--(Newsfile Corp. - June 24, 2022) - Levi & Korsinsky, LLP notifies investors in CareDx, Inc. ("CareDx" or the "Company") CDNA of a class action securities lawsuit.
+New York, New York--(Newsfile Corp. - June 27, 2022) - Levi & Korsinsky, LLP notifies investors in CareDx, Inc. CDNA ("CareDx" or the "Company") of a class action securities lawsuit.

 The lawsuit on behalf of CareDx investors has been commenced in the the United States District Court for the Northern District of California.
 This lawsuit is on behalf of all persons or entities who purchased CareDx common stock between February 24, 2021, and May 5, 2022.
 Follow the link below to get more information and be contacted by a member of our team: